Trương Tấn Sang: Political career

-From 1983–86, Trương Tấn Sang headed Ho Chi Minh City (HCMC)'s Forestry Department, as well as the city's New Economic Zone Development Department.
+From 1983 to 1986, Trương Tấn Sang headed Ho Chi Minh City (HCMC)'s Forestry Department, as well as the city's New Economic Zone Development Department.
 In 1986, he was promoted to the Standing Board of the city's Party Committee.
 He became a member of the national party's Central Committee in 1991.
 In 1992, he became chairman for HCMC, the number two position in the city government.
 He joined the Politburo in 1997 as its 14th ranking member.
 He was party secretary for HCMC, the top position in the city government, from 1997 to 2000.
 He was promoted to 10th position in the national party at a congress in April 2001.
 He was also appointed head of the party's economic commission at this time.

 In 2003, he was reprimanded for failing to act in the Năm Cam corruption scandal when he headed the city government.
 Sang was promoted to fifth position in the party at a congress in April 2006.
 At this congress, he was also appointed Permanent Member of the Party Central Committee's Secretariat, a position which supervises the membership and the internal structure of the party.